StreetDesignAI: Broadening Designer Perspectives Through Multi-Persona Evaluation of Cycling Infrastructure: Results

-Evaluation and comparison features supported explicit reflection on persona-specific trade-offs.
-Participants valued the evaluation function's fidelity to environmental cues and safety trade-offs.
-P3 noted: {``the observations about cars are pretty good...how they affect drivers' speed and the hazard of door zones when someone's biking by.''} and continued: {``The observation about trees and environmental context is impressive.
-It does a good job understanding what's actually in the environment.''} P7 confirmed the plausibility of outputs: {``the information it gives makes sense.
-It correctly identified that there's no bike lane and that the pavement is uneven.''} The speed advantage over manual work was salient.
-P1 stated: {``the AI-generated pros and cons are impressive.
-It captures the key tradeoffs I would identify manually, but much faster.''} P15 highlighted comfort-level details: {``picked up on subtle details like pavement quality and sight lines that affect cyclist comfort.''} Participants also noted occasional issues.
-P25 warned: {``Sometimes it identified bike infrastructure that wasn't there.
-The false positives could be confusing for users unfamiliar with the location.''}
+Evaluation outputs were perceived as faithful to environmental cues and safety trade-offs.
+P3 noted that the system {``does a good job understanding what's actually in the environment,''} while P7 confirmed that {``the information it gives makes sense.
+It correctly identified that there's no bike lane and that the pavement is uneven.''} The speed advantage over manual analysis was salient: P1 stated that {``the AI-generated pros and cons are impressive.
+It captures the key tradeoffs I would identify manually, but much faster.''}